 - Supervise recreation events to ensure that they meet specific goals, guests' interests and needs and corporate philosophies.

 - Keep records to improve future recreation planning, documenting guest reception and participation.

 - Manage, develop and lead recreation staff by recruiting, interviewing, hiring, training, and reviewing the performance of all staff employees.

-Parks and Recreation Director Job Listings
+Recreation Director Job Listings

 Popular Skills for Recreation Director